3mdeb/news-and-ideas/blog/content/post/2021-10-10-optiplex-dasharo.md

 # Introduction

 Dell OptiPlex 7010 / 9010 is the majority of machines used in 3mdeb office by the engineers and developers.
-It is only natural for a company propagating open source firmware (OSFW) to utilize their own product in daily work.
+It is only natural for a company promoting open source firmware (OSFW) to utilize their own product in daily work.
 The process of porting coreboot on the machine took significant amount of free time (which you may read about in [other blog posts](https://blog.3mdeb.com/2020/2020-06-24-dell-optiplex-port/)